Sim0nW0lf/Docker-Atelier/Watchtower/_Installation/readme.md

 ## Update Containers that need to be built

+For these installations it's not necessary to do anything.
+The setup scripts will take care of updates which Watchtower can't handle already.
 Excluding a container is easy, just add a lable to the docker-compose.yml of the app you want to exclude.
 ```
 com.centurylinklabs.watchtower.enable=false